axdelgado/statdiscrimination/README.md

 Notes:
 * According to [DQYDJ](https://dqydj.com/average-median-top-individual-income-percentiles/), the 99th percentile of income was $401,622, while in 2020 it was $357,552.
     * Note: this site used BLS data, but I wasn't sure if I should have calculated this myself, or gotten an academic source.
 [This](https://data.bls.gov/cgi-bin/surveymost?ce) might be a good alternative to do it by hand.
+    * The 99th percentile of `TCC` in our data was 212500
 * `TCC` didn't seem to have any people who reported hourly wages as total compensation (min was about 4400)
     * cool observation: there's spikes at every $1000
 * Strange: there are only 3 "other" responses to gender in 2016.